charlespwd/mcgill-minerva-api/README.md

 # mcgill-minerva-api

 A javascript abstraction layer over McGill's awful minerva.
+It can:
+ * return your unofficial transcript as json
+ * search for courses (by dep, number and semester)
+ * add/drop courses

 ## Getting Started
 Install the module with: `npm install mcgill-minerva-api`